 This is one field of AI you’ve probably been aware of for some time.

-Generative AI is a rapidly advancing field of artificial intelligence technology that involves AI tools or software creating content, like text, images, music, and even video.
+Generative AI is a rapidly advancing field of artificial intelligence technology that involves AI tools or software creating content such as text, images, music, and even video.

-Some popular players in the game right now are ChatGPT, Midjourney, MuseNet, Sora, DALL-E, Stable Diffusion, Deepfakes, and more; tools that are capable of creating content based solely on text prompts.
+Some popular players in the game are ChatGPT, Midjourney, MuseNet, Sora, DALL-E, Stable Diffusion, Deepfakes, and more; tools capable of creating content based solely on text prompts.

-It’s a technology that’s transforming how we create digital content and, while it’s not ready to replace humans just yet, it’s definitely making content creation more accessible and serving as a valuable tool for human designers, writers, composers, video producers, and more!
+It’s a technology that’s transforming how we create digital content.
+While it’s not ready to replace humans just yet, it’s definitely making content creation more accessible and serving as a valuable tool for human designers, writers, composers, video producers, and more!

 The Benefits of AI in Our Workflow